-If you deliver electronic presentations using Microsoft PowerPoint or other presentation software programs, how do you advance to the next or previous slide?
-You can move forward to the next slide with the keyboard or the mouse but this can be awkward or keep you locked in near your laptop.
-For more professional results, choose to navigate through your presentation with a remote control.
+If you deliver digital presentations using Microsoft PowerPoint or other presentation software programs, how do you advance to the next or previous slide?
+You can move forward to the next slide with the keyboard or the mouse or even have someone else help you, but this can be awkward or keep you locked in near your laptop.
+For more professional results, use a presentation remote control to easily navigate through your slide shows.

-Many projectors come standard with a remote but features vary and may not always be easy to use.
-A better choice is to buy your own personal presentation remote control.
+Many projectors come standard with a remote, but features vary and may not always be easy to use.
+A better choice is to use your own personal presentation remote control.
 When evaluating a remote, look for these features and decide what is important to you:

-I was reminded of the importance of an easy to use remote when I watched an excellent presenter pull out a huge remote that looked a price scanner gun from Home Depot.
+I was reminded of the importance of an easy-to-use remote when I watched an excellent presenter pull out a huge remote that looked like a price scanner gun from Home Depot.
 As he fumbled with a large panel of buttons, the remote dropped to the floor and broke open with batteries flying across the stage.

 There are many other models and brands to consider.
 Personally, I don’t like remotes loaded with tons of features that you might not need; these remotes are typically bigger or more complicated to use.
 Remember, you should be using a remote so that you don’t call attention to the technology and your audience can focus on your content.

-After you buy a remote, practice with it before you use it.
-Don’t just try it at your desk, you need to also setup your laptop and remote and actually run through your presentation.
-The first time I did this, the screen kept going black or I would accidentally advance to the next slide.
+After you choose a remote, practice with it before you use it.
+Don’t just try it at your desk, you need to also set up your laptop and remote and actually run through your presentation.
+The first time I did this, the screen kept going black, or I would accidentally advance to the next slide.
 The problem wasn’t with the remote; it was that I was holding my presentation handout in the same hand and accidentally hitting a remote button through the handout.
 An easy adjustment but not obvious if my only rehearsal was in my office.

-I personally like to choreograph my slide actions into my presentation notes to avoiding looking back at the projection screen to check my location.
-Or, setup your laptop in the meeting room so you can glance at the screen and still keep the connection with your audience.
+I personally like to choreograph my slide actions into my presentation notes to avoid looking back at the projection screen to check my location.
+Or, set up your laptop in the meeting room so you can glance at the screen and still keep the connection with your audience.